 Understanding Sjogren’s Syndrome

 Sjogren’s Syndrome is an autoimmune disorder that affects the moisture-producing glands in the body.
 In this condition, the immune system mistakenly attacks these glands, leading to reduced functionality.
-This disorder can impact the salivary glands, tear ducts, and other organs.
+This can impact the salivary glands, tear ducts, and more.

 Oral Health Implications